mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 Vincent Driessen also created a set of Git Extensions "to provide high-level repository operations" for Gitflow.
 These extensions can be found as an [open-source project on Github](https://github.com/nvie/gitflow) now supported by over 30 contributors.

+You do **not need** to install these extensions in order to implement Gitflow.
+The extensions are merely short-cuts to help streamline your Gitflow workflow.

 ####SourceTree

 If you prefer to use a Graphical User-Interface (GUI), then [SourceTree](https://www.sourcetreeapp.com) is a good free option for OS X. It comes with [out-of-the-box support for both Gitflow and Hg Flow](http://blog.sourcetreeapp.com/2012/08/01/smart-branching-with-sourcetree-and-git-flow/).